 As one of the younger Baby Boomers, I don’t feel over the hill just yet.
 I worked very hard to climb it and, like the first Boomers now entering an adventurous retirement at age 70, I’ll stay on top of the hill for as long as I can.
 It’s from there I’ll be writing this blog: reflections of an ordinary suburban American woman with some extraordinary life experiences.
 I hope to pay forward some of the wisdom I’ve gained from mentors, friends and family of all ages over the years.
 This is my View From the Hill.Read More

 Hello!
-I’m Carolyn Farmer Sampson, a freelance web designer and grandmother; an ordinary middle-aged woman with some extraordinary life experiences.
+I’m Carolyn Farmer Sampson, freelance writer and grandmother; an ordinary woman with some extraordinary life experiences.

 I was born with shortened, deformed arms and hands caused by my mother taking the drug thalidomide while pregnant.
 Thalidomide, manufactured and marketed by Chemie Grünenthal in Stolberg, Germany, was a sedative taken by men and women to relieve anxiety, insomnia and headaches.
 According to Gruenenthal, “Due to its sedative effects, women also used it to counter pregnancy-related discomforts, such as morning sickness.”Read More

 When I started this blog a few months ago, I intended to write every week.
 Although I had many topic ideas at the time, I soon realized I didn’t know where to start.
 My motivation for starting a blog was to explore current events, especially as they relate to middle-aged women with young grandchildren.
 I wanted a place to expand on conversations started by my friends, family and business associates on social media.